English

 17 july 2017

-There are various ways to make your life a bit more conscious and healthier, and a vegan lifestyle is one of them.
-This not only pertains to nutrition but also to vitamins, minerals, and other health products.
-Are you planning to lead a healthier life and interested in veganism?
-Then read on!
+There are various ways to make your life a bit more conscious, and a vegan lifestyle is one of them.
+This not only pertains to diet but also to vitamins, minerals, and other health products.
+Are you interested in a vegan lifestyle and want to know what to consider?
+Read on.

 Why Vegan?

-As a vegan, you avoid animal products, both in food and other products you buy and use.
-Many people view a vegan lifestyle as restrictive because it excludes certain everyday products.
-However, you can also see it from another perspective: for instance, you eat a lot of fresh products from nature.
-Very healthy, and it feels good!
-Besides health, some people choose a vegan lifestyle because they want to be more conscious about animals and the environment.
-Take a look at the site of the Vegan Society if you want to know more about the benefits of veganism.
+As a vegan, you avoid animal products, both in your diet and other products you buy and use.
+Many people perceive a vegan lifestyle as restrictive because it excludes certain everyday products.
+However, you can also view it differently: you consume lots of fresh products from nature.
+Very healthy, and it gives a nice feeling!
+Besides health, there are also people who choose a vegan lifestyle and diet to be more conscious about animals and the environment.

 What Foods are Part of a Vegan Lifestyle?

 Vegans eat entirely plant-based.
-This means their diet does not include animal products.
+This means their diet contains no animal products.
 This includes meat and fish, but also eggs, dairy, honey, and even gelatine.
-Vegans also avoid E-numbers that contain animal substances.
+Vegans also avoid E-numbers containing animal substances.
 Fortunately, there is still plenty left!
-With foods like vegetables, fruits, nuts, and grains, you can easily get by.
-And the best part is: the vitamins and minerals found in animal products are easily replaceable with plant-based products and additional supplements.
+With foods like vegetables, fruits, nuts, and grains, you can easily manage.
+And the best part is: the vitamins and minerals found in animal products are easily replaceable with plant-based products.
 In this vegan food pyramid, you can see how to meet your daily nutritional needs:

 The proteins you normally find in meat, eggs, and dairy can be replaced by vegetables, beans, legumes, nuts, and certain grains.
 You need about 1 gram of protein per kg of body weight daily.
 If you weigh 65 kilos, this means you need 65 grams of protein per day.
-For example, 250 grams of cooked spinach already contains 5 grams of protein, and 100 grams of cooked lentils contain 10 grams.
+For example, 250g of cooked spinach contains 5g of protein, and 100g of cooked lentils contains 10g.

 • Flexitarians: People who mostly eat plant-based but occasionally choose to eat something animal-based.

-• Raw Vegans: People who do not eat food heated above body temperature.
+• Raw Vegans: People who don't eat food heated above body temperature.
 They only eat raw food.

-• Fruitarianism: Fruitarians only eat fruit, nuts, grains, and seeds.
-They do not eat products for which a plant is killed or damaged.
-There are trends within Fruitarianism where eggs or dairy are consumed.
+• Fruitarianism: Fruitarians only eat fruits, nuts, grains, and seeds.
+They do not eat products for which a plant has been killed or damaged.
+There are movements within Fruitarianism where eggs or dairy are consumed.

 By eating a varied plant-based diet, you already get many vitamins and minerals.
 Even calcium (which is not only in milk but also in vegetables) and natural fats (nuts, avocados, and olive oil).
-However, it is recommended to do a ‘vegacheck‘ from time to time.
-This is a blood test that measures your blood levels for several essential vitamins and minerals, such as B12, protein, and iron.
-This way, you can clearly see if your body is getting what it needs.
-Because not all nutrients can be obtained from a plant-based diet, vegans are advised to supplement with:
+Since not all nutrients are easily obtained from a plant-based diet, vegans are advised to supplement their diet with:

 Vitamin B12

-This water-soluble vitamin is produced by bacteria in the bodies of all animals, including humans.
-However, since these microorganisms are located in a part of the intestine where B12 can no longer be absorbed, we must obtain it from animal products or supplements.
-Vitamin B12 contributes to memory function and has a positive effect on the nervous system.
-A B12 deficiency can result in anaemia or abnormalities in the nervous system and mucous membranes.
-Which vitamin B12 is the most absorbable?
-We wrote a blog about this earlier.
+This water-soluble vitamin is made by bacteria in the body of every animal, including humans.
+However, because these microorganisms are located in a part of the intestine where B12 can no longer be absorbed, we need to obtain it from animal products or supplements.
+Which vitamin B12 is the best absorbable?
+We previously wrote a blog about this.

 Iron

-Although iron is also present in plant-based foods, this type (non-heme iron) is less well absorbed than iron from animal products (heme iron).
+Although iron is also found in plant-based food, this type (non-heme iron) is less well absorbed than iron from animal products (heme iron).
 Therefore, it is recommended to take extra iron supplements if you eat plant-based.
-Iron supports the production of red blood cells, promotes energy metabolism, and helps reduce tiredness and fatigue.
-Important for your body's functioning.
+Iron supports the production of red blood cells, promotes energy metabolism, and helps reduce fatigue and tiredness.
+Thus, it is important for the functioning of your body.

 (Vegan) Proteins

-Proteins contribute to bone formation and muscle growth.
-You can get them from plant-based foods, but these often lack some essential amino acids (except for quinoa, hemp, and spirulina).
-Amino acids are the building blocks of proteins and are therefore important for the body's functioning.
+Proteins (or proteins) contribute to bone formation and muscle growth, among other things.
+You can obtain them from plant-based food, but these often lack some essential amino acids (except for quinoa, hemp, and spirulina).
+Amino acids are building blocks of proteins and are therefore important for the functioning of the body.
 If you eat plant-based, you can choose to take extra vegan proteins to meet this need.

 Author: Sanne van der Rijt